pallgeuer/novic/README.md

 ## Datasets

-In addition to a synthetic textual multiset dataset generated from the [Object Noun Dictionary](https://github.com/pallgeuer/object_noun_dictionary), caption-object pairs were also generated using an LLM, and are available here:
+In addition to a synthetic textual multiset dataset generated from the [Object Noun Dictionary](https://github.com/pallgeuer/object_noun_dictionary), caption-object pairs were also generated using an LLM, and are available here (see also [NOVIC Caption-Object Data](https://paperswithcode.com/dataset/novic-caption-object-data) on paperswithcode):

 * [LLM-generated captions dataset (JSON)](https://www2.informatik.uni-hamburg.de/wtm/corpora/novic/captions_dataset.json): For more information, refer to the [paper](https://www.arxiv.org/abs/2407.11211) and the [dataset page](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/research/corpora.html#novic)

 Three datasets were also constructed and annotated for the purpose of testing open vocabulary image classification performance.
-These are available here:
+These are available here (see also [OVIC Datasets](https://paperswithcode.com/dataset/ovic-datasets) on paperswithcode):

 * [World](https://www2.informatik.uni-hamburg.de/wtm/corpora/ovic_datasets/world_dataset.zip): 272 images of which the grand majority are originally sourced (have never been on the internet) from 10 countries by 12 people, with an active focus on covering as wide and varied concepts as possible, including unusual, deceptive and/or indirect representations of objects,
 * [Wiki](https://www2.informatik.uni-hamburg.de/wtm/corpora/ovic_datasets/wiki_dataset.zip): 1000 Wikipedia lead images sampled from a scraped pool of 18K,